Your garage door opener stopped operating as it should ?

 The door sticks while closing or opening

-If your garage door seems to get stuck while opening or closing, then this can often be due to a problem with the tracks or rollers.
-Make sure to check the tracks to make sure they are clean and free of debris that can get in the way of the rollers and make them stop.
+- Check the tracks to confirm they are clean and free of debris that can get in the way of the rollers and make them stop.

 07 of 09